🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Call Horizontal Spreads

-A call horizontal spread is a strategy which a trader would employ if they believe that the underlying asset’s price would hold steady.
+A call horizontal spread is a strategy which a trader would employ if they believed that the underlying asset’s price would hold steady.
 In this case, the trader would buy a call with an expiration date on January 15th, for example, and sell another call with a different expiration date, like January 30th.

 Put Horizontal Spreads